 The Early Church After Persecution

 After Peter and John were threatened, the church gathered and prayed.
 And what did they pray?
-"Sovereign Lord, who made the heaven and the earth..."
+"Sovereign Lord... you made the heavens and the earth and the sea, and everything in them."
 They grounded their petition in God's sovereignty.
-They confessed that Herod and Pilate did "whatever your sovereign will had decided beforehand should happen."
-And then, on that very foundation, they asked God to act: "Grant to your servants to continue to speak your word with all boldness."
+They confessed that Herod and Pilate "did what your power and will had decided beforehand should happen."
+And then, on that very foundation, they asked God to act: "Now, Lord, consider their threats and enable your servants to speak your word with great boldness."
 Sovereignty was not the obstacle to their prayer.
 It was the engine of their prayer.

 Paul's Prayers for the Churches